manuel3053/wt_music_playlist_2025/docs/src/sections/sequence_diagram.typ

   }),
   comment_next_page_: false,
   comment: [
-    When the user requests the home page, the HomeController obtains the user id and requests: all playlists owned by the user, sorted as pointed in the submission; all tracks owned by the user, sorted as pointed in the submission
+    When the user requests the home page, the HomeController obtains the user id and with it, it requests: all playlists owned by the user, sorted as pointed in the submission, and all tracks owned by the user, sorted as pointed in the submission.
     The results of these requests are added inside the thymeleaf Model.

-    If a RuntimeException occours the user is redirected to the login page.
+    If a RuntimeException occurs the user is redirected to the login page.

-    Inside the Model are also added the trackForm and Genre.values() to manage the upload of a track and playlistForm to manage the upload of a playlist
+    Inside the Model are also added the trackForm and Genre.values() to manage the upload of a track and playlistForm to manage the upload of a playlist.
   ],
   label_: "homepage-sequence",
 )